-1.1.8 Model 05100PS-430-601 General Description
+1.1.8 Model 05200PS-430-601 General Description

-A Model 430 Power Supply Programmer and AMI Model 08150PS 1200 Watt unipolar voltage and current stabilized DC Power Supply are configured with a Model 601 Energy Absorber to make up the +100 A, ±5 Vdc bipolar system designated as 05100PS-430-601.
-The power supply is remotely controlled by the Model 430 Power Supply Programmer.
+A Model 430 Power Supply Programmer and two AMI Model 08150PS 1200 Watt unipolar voltage and current stabilized DC Power Supplies are configured with associated Model 601 Energy Absorbers to make up the $+200 \text{ A}, \pm 5 \text{ Vdc}$ bipolar system designated as 05200PS-430-601.
+The power supplies are remotely controlled by the Model 430 Power Supply Programmer, and are connected in a parallel configuration to provide the rated current.

-As a unipolar power supply, the Model 08150PS can only source1 (not sink) power.
-However, when the power supply is used in conjunction with the AMI Model 601 Energy Absorber and controlled by an AMI Model 430 Power Supply Programmer, the result is the bipolar Model 05100PS-430-601 integrated power supply system that is ideal for driving inductive loads such as large magnets or motors.
+As a unipolar power supply, the Model 08150PS can only source (not sink) power.
+However, when the -power-supply combination is used in conjunction with two AMI Model 601 Energy Absorbers and controlled by a single AMI Model 430 Power Supply Programmer, the result is the bipolar Model 05200PS-430-601 integrated power supply system that is ideal for driving inductive loads such as large magnets or motors.

-The power supply is controlled by a ± 10 Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog input.
-Programming and control of the current loop (composed of the magnet, power supply, Model 601 Energy Absorber, and Model 430 Programmer shunt), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
+The power supplies are controlled by a $\pm 10$ Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog inputs.
+Programming and control of the current loop (composed of the magnet, power supplies, Model 601 Energy Absorbers, and Model 430 Programmer shunt), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
 The Model 430 compares the measured current (via the shunt) with the current reference to provide precise closed-loop control of the actual current.

-The power supply is operated in voltage-voltage2 programming mode, with the Model 430 Programmer output scaled to operate the power supply over its available voltage output range.
-The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the power supply rating or load limiting parameters.
+The power supply units are operated in voltage-voltage programming mode, with the Model 430 Programmer output scaled to operate the power supply units over their available voltage output range.
+The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the total power supply rating or load limiting parameters.